NDA INFORMATION

 “A breach of this confidentiality paragraph will be deemed to be a material breach of the Agreement and will entitle Company to recover liquidated damages in the amount of $20,000 for each occurrence of breach.”

-A recent example we saw included a penalty clause of $500 for each Facebook post in breach of the NDA
+We also commonly see penalties for posting on social media; for example, a penalty clause of $500 for each Facebook post in breach of the NDA

 • A term forbidding you from posting anything about the dispute or the agreement on social media: